Chart Color Schemes

 Age

 The median age in South Lismore is 39 years, which is significantly lower than Rest of NSW's average of 43 but essentially aligned with Australia's median age of 38 years.
-Compared to Rest of NSW, South Lismore has a higher proportion of residents aged 15-24 (14.9%) but fewer residents aged 75-84 (4.1%).
-According to the 2021 Census, the population aged 25-34 grew from 11.5% to 12.5%, while the age group of 5-14 decreased from 14.3% to 13.1%.
-By 2041, demographic projections indicate significant shifts in South Lismore's age structure, with the 25-34 age group expected to grow by 1 person (reaching 207 from 205), while the 0-4 and 35-44 cohorts are projected to experience population declines.
+Compared to Rest of NSW, South Lismore has a higher percentage of residents aged 15-24 (14.9%) but fewer residents aged 75-84 (4.1%).
+According to the 2021 Census, the population aged 25 to 34 grew from 11.5% to 12.5%, while the age group of 5 to 14 decreased from 14.3% to 13.1%.
+By 2041, demographic projections show significant shifts in South Lismore's age structure.
+Notably, the number of residents aged 85 and above is projected to grow by 3%, reaching 24 from 23.
+The combined age groups of 65 and above will account for all population growth, indicating an aging demographic profile.
+Conversely, both the age groups of 25-34 and 0-4 are expected to see reduced numbers.